 Some miscellaneous fonts are available for downloading (free of charge) from this page.
-These are Opentype fonts; they were made for GNU/Linux but should work equally well on other computers.
+These are Opentype fonts.

 Clara is a type family created specially for printing A Dictionary of Editing (2015).
 The family includes italic, bold, bold italic, and small capitals, while the character set includes Greek, Cyrillic, ogham, phonetic and mathematical ranges, scribal abbreviations, and other specialist characters.
 The fonts also include some Opentype layout features (such as ligature substitution, small capitals, and old-style numerals), as well as some variant forms for particular languages.